KayeeNL/sitecore-sif-autoinstall-publishingservice/README.md

 ## Installing the Publishing Service Module on the Sitecore instance

 Now that we have the Publishing Service installed, the Publishing Module now needs installed in the Sitecore instance.
-To help with that we've also automated this through the Sitecore Install Framework.
+To help with that we've also automated this through the Sitecore Install Framework (SIF).

 Open up a Powershell prompt in admin mode and run the following: